stardustsuperwizard/openbattlesystem/openbattlepoints.md

 ### Distance (Dst)
-After 12" have been added that weapon may no longer be used in Close Combat.
+After more than 12" have been added that weapon may no longer be used in Close Combat.

 ### Attacks (A)